NovokumPescitarum/Whittle-Chrome-Extension/README.md

 # Whittle-Chrome-Extension
 A Chrome extension I developed for an eventually abandoned project for a GPT-3 based research assistant which had some promise.

+# Requires an API-KEY to run and it has to be modified on every single .js file that requires it
+I'm well aware this isn't the clean way to do things, but this never went beyond production in my bedroom.
+All API keys have been rotated, so go wild.

+# Looks pretty though!
+I am proud of my creation!